tytydraco/yessleep/out/My_Kids_Halloween_Costume_is_Alive.md

 “Pardon me?”
 I was furious.
-Before he could reply, I picked him up over my shoulder and carried him to the door, despite the dripping kid-crap.
-Everyone applauded, especially Amy, who was completely disheveled.
+Before he could reply, I picked him up over my shoulder and carried him to the door, despite the poop leaking from his hands.